Quantitative EEG (qEEG)

 What is a qEEG (sometimes called a “Q”)?

-It’s an EEG brain map.
-Compared to an MRI, it’s less expensive but provides much more specific information about cortical timing.
-The brain is incredibly fastand even slight differences in timing in a brain area can have profound functional implications.
+A quantitative EEG (qEEG) is an EEG brain map.
+Compared to an MRI, it’s less expensive and provides much more specific information about cortical timing.
+The brain is incredibly fast, and even minuscule differences in timing in a brain area can have profound functional implications.

-There’s a great deal of effort to create these averages – also called normal databases.
-It involves careful screening to exclude people with a history of problems like attention, depression, anxiety, learning problems, etc. They also must sample a wide age group.
+A great deal of effort goes into creating these averages – also called normal databases.
+It involves careful screening to exclude people with a history of problems like attention, depression, anxiety, learning problems, etc. A wide age range must also be represented.

 Even within the field, different experts may interpret the information differently.
 The brain is incredibly complex, and information about neuroscience is always evolving.
 Think of a qEEG or an EEG like a blood test.
-When the clinician gets a blood test back, it provides information, but it’s not always clear exactly what is the best way to tackle the problem.
+When the clinician gets a blood test back, it provides information, but it’s not always clear exactly how to best tackle the problem.
 The qEEG is similar.
-It provides clues, but the experience and knowledge of the clinician may significantly affect how he or she uses the information.
+It provides clues, but the experience and knowledge of the clinician will affect how he or she uses the information.

 Can a clinician use a qEEG without specific training or experience?

-There’s a pretty big learning curve to interpret and apply qEEG information.
+There’s a pretty big learning curve to interpreting and applying qEEG information.
 Some clinicians choose to start by learning both the qEEG and neurofeedback at one time.
-Others find that they either start without the qEEG using other models of training, or they can rely on experts who provide a service of analysis and interpretation of the qEEGand how to use it with neurofeedback clients.
+Others find that they either start without the qEEG using other models of training, or they rely on experts who provide a service analyzing and interpreting the qEEG, as well as sharing how to use it with neurofeedback clients.
 These services allow newer clinicians to start using qEEG reports relatively quickly and with a smaller learning curve.
-It’s probably reasonable to say that the more education a clinician has, the easier it is to utilize the information from the report.
+It’s probably reasonable to say that the more education a clinician has, the easier it is to effectively use the information in the report.

 Can qEEG’s improve neurofeedback training?